abdel792/sayCurrentKeyboardLanguage/readme.md

 * Applied the flake8 and mypy rules to the code;
 * Changed the minimum supported NVDA version to 2019.3 to support annotations introduced in Python 3.
+* Removed the "NVDA + F4" gesture calling the script giving the keyboard language., to allow users to choose their preferred gesture.

 ## Changes for 20230607.0.0 ##